 Right.
 So here’s the deal.
 I’m a mess.
 Like a great big “well-that’s-gonna-stain” “how-did-you-even-get-that-in-your-hair?!” kinda mess.
 And I can’t afford therapy.
 That’s what I have you guys for!
 Oh, People of the Internet, what would I do without you?

 I think it’s safe to say I have been through a lot in the past 6 months.
 Well, the past 6 years, but lets not get ahead of ourselves here.
-Six months ago I moved away from California to the glorious state of Pennsylvania, where the weather sucks, everyone smokes (not that I have anything against smokers – I support your right to live as you choose – but it is stinky), and everyone’s answer to the question, “So what is there to do around here?” is, “You could go to the mall.”
+Six months ago I moved away from California to the glorious state of Pennsylvania, where the weather sucks, everyone smokes (do what you feel, but it’s stinky), and everyone’s answer to the question, “So what is there to do around here?” is, “You could go to the mall.”
 To be fair, I have found plenty to keep me busy.
 I am now a member of nearly every museum within a 50 mile radius, and I watch the weather like a hawk so I can take advantage of every moment over 50 degrees.
 But guys… California! *sob*

 I know what you’re thinking.
 “If you loved it so much, why did you leave?”
 Well, I didn’t have much choice.
 I take that back.
 I did have a choice.
 But it involved sending my daughter to live with relatives for six months while I finished my internship, sooo, yeah.
-Not much choice.
 Honestly I think it’s a blessing that I was forced to go.
 It got me out of a dead-end relationship that had been destined to fail from the start.
 There’s really no hope when your significant other is determined to be miserable despite all the wonderful things in his life, you included.
 Toward the end I asked him, “Why would you choose to live your life eating shit when you could just as easily be eating ice cream?”
 He scoffed and said, “You’re no ice cream.”
-Oof.
-Sucker punch.
+OUCH.
+This wasn’t even mid-argument.
+He just SAID it.
 Like I said, it’s a good thing I left.
 I seem to be a glutton for punishment.

 So is this what this blog is going to be about?
-Bitching about all my problems?
+Complaining about all my problems?
 NO. Okay yes.
 I’ve got issues, yo.
-But let’s speak of something positive.
+But mostly I’d like to highlight now I got THROUGH my problems.
+Let’s speak of something positive.
 I did in fact get hired for a job.
 Two, as a matter of fact!
 It’s just… neither of them have started yet.
 Both places hired me right on the spot.
 Bam!
 And the funny part is that I didn’t apply for either of them.
 They were both by referral through other jobs I had applied for.
 One is with a temp agency that will likely be placing me as a receptionist at a mortgage firm, and the other is a medical staffing agency that will be sending me to counsel children in group homes.

 So I guess that’s about it for now.
 In case you’re new around here or you have forgotten, this blog has been around a few years.
 I deleted the whole thing right before I left California.
 (Ooo!
 Still a few pangs of regret.)
 It was partly due to the fact that my boyfriend (yeah, that sweetheart) couldn’t handle the existence of written evidence that I had once loved people other than him.
 That dude had an inferiority complex unlike any I’ve ever seen.
-After two hours of steamy bedroom antics that left me panting in a fuzzy haze, he’d say, “Was it the best you ever had?
-You didn’t even like it, did you.” ?!???!?!?!
+(Okay, maybe there was one more I had seen.)
+After two hours of steamy bedroom antics, he’d say, “Was it the best you ever had?
+You didn’t even like it, did you.”
+Every.
+Time.
 I mean, I hadn’t even regained consciousness yet.
 What did he expect?
-A damn ticker-tape parade?!
+A freakin ticker-tape parade?!

 Sorry, TMI?
 Yeah, get used to that.
 Anyway I also deleted the whole thing to get a fresh start.
 It’s actually a great technique when you have too much on your mind.
 Write the whole thing out, empty your brain, cleanse your heart, and then discard it.
 Hit delete.
 Set it on fire.
 Rip it into a thousand pieces.
 It’s remarkable how much better you’ll feel.

 That being said, I will make no more mention of my ex (probably) and focus on my current antics.
 Life ain’t easy for a mom in the world of online dating.
 Just wait til you hear about the doozies I’ve encountered already.
-Up for a little cross-dressing, anyone?
+Up for some cross-dressing hoarders, anyone?
 Meeeow!

 Happily Yours Once Again,